ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 cd targets/BYOS/cmd_tlm/
 ```

 Once there, you can start creating your packet definition files, starting with the telecommand file, **cmd.txt**.
-Open this file in an editor, replace any content in the file with the following:
+Open this file in an editor, and replace any content in the file with the following:

 ```
 COMMAND BYOS PING BIG_ENDIAN "Ping Satellite"